How much do seiyuu earn?

 If you notice, even at A rank, seiyuu still have to do a lot of anime work to have a decent paycheck.

 That’s why many branch out and do other things.

 Changes in the seiyuu industry

-Due to the fact that seiyuu work can fluctuate a lot, some talent agencies have started to ditch the F to A ranking system and, instead, are paying a fix monthly fee to their voice acting talents.
+Due to the fact that seiyuu work can fluctuate a lot, some talent agencies have started to ditch the F to A ranking system and, instead, are paying a fixed monthly fee to their voice acting talents.

-This seems like a fairer option to the ranking system, one that enables junior seiyuu and even those in higher ranks but with drastic fluctuations of work load, to have a steady income.
+This seems like a fairer option to the ranking system, one that enables junior seiyuu and even those in higher ranks but with drastic fluctuations of workload, to have a steady income.

 It introduces more stability in an industry that is known for being extremely volatile.

 Why not going freelance?

 While going freelance might seem like the best decision ever, you need to have a certain status to be able to do so and continue to have work coming to you.